 You should update and reference it, for example, each day as you review mail and other paperwork you've received that day, at your home mail organizer center.

-Try to get in the habit of referencing it every morning around breakfast time, and again at dinner each evening.
+Try to get in the habit of referencing it every morning when doing your morning routine, and again at dinner each evening.
 Discuss upcoming events with everyone in the family, or ask how activities already scheduled and finished actually went.

 Along with the organizing that can happen with these discussions, they can also be good conversation starters to really hear how your family's day was.